Siege of St Andrews Castle: Aftermath

 The defeated Protestants were taken away; some were imprisoned in France while others, including Knox, were condemned to the galleys.
-The immediate consequent of the siege was Protector Somerset's orders to mobilise a large English army for Scotland by sea and land.
+The immediate consequence of the siege was Protector Somerset's orders to mobilise a large English army for Scotland by sea and land.

 Somerset was warned that Arran had obtained a register of Protestants and English supporters from Henry Balnaves's quarters in the castle.
-According to Jean de Saint Mauris, an Imperial diplomat, the English ambassador, Nicholas Wotton complained to Henry II of France that his action was a violation of the Treaty of Ardres of Camp, because it was well known the castle was held by Scots on behalf of England.
+According to Jean de Saint Mauris, an Imperial diplomat, the English ambassador, Nicholas Wotton complained to Henry II of France that his action was a violation of the Treaty of Ardres or Camp, because it was well known the castle was held by Scots on behalf of England.
 Henry II replied that the castle was occupied by the Castilians after the treaty was made, and so if things had happened as Wotton said, England was in breach of the treaty.

 The success of the French mission and Scotland's subsequent defeat at the battle of Pinkie strengthened the Auld Alliance, and subsequently in 1548 Mary, Queen of Scots was taken to France as the prospective bride of the French Dauphin.

 Norman Leslie was imprisoned at Cherbourg, and Balnaves at Rouen.
 Some of the garrison were kept in the fortress of Mont Saint-Michel, from where Robert and William Leslie, William Kirkcaldy, and Peter Carmichael managed to overpower their captors and make their way to Rouen and Le Conquet and took ship to England.

 The castle was slighted, and subsequently substantially rebuilt by Archbishop John Hamilton, the illegitimate brother of Regent Arran, and successor to David Beaton.